 Most multistage chargers have bulk, absorption and float stages that can be configured via a Bluetooth app or selector switch.
 Some brands use different terminology, but the functions are the same.
-You should choose the profile that most closely matches the parameters given below, with ideal and acceptable charge voltages also shown:
+You should choose the profile that most closely matches the parameters given below, with ideal and acceptable charge voltages also shown.
+Make sure to double any voltages given for 24V batteries, or refer to the datasheet for your particular product.

-- Bulk/Absorption/Boost/Target Voltage: 14.2V (13.9V to 14.4V is ok) - Float/Storage Voltage: 13.5V or off (13.2V to 13.6V is ok) - Absorption Time: 1 hour (0 to 2 hours is ok) - Equalisation: Off (or set equal to boost voltage with equalisation time 0) - Temperature Compensation: Off
+- Bulk/absorption/boost/target voltage: 14.2V (13.9V to 14.4V is ok) - Float/storage voltage: 13.5V or off (13.2V to 13.6V is ok) - Absorption time: 1 hour (0 to 2 hours is ok) - Equalisation: Off (or set equal to bulk voltage with equalisation time 0) - Temperature compensation: Off